Business Environment Profiles - United States

 Recent Trends – E-commerce sales

 While the post-pandemic period did not match the blistering pace of 2020, momentum was sustained by shifting demographics and rising use of mobile and omnichannel platforms.
-Key sectors—apparel, electronics, groceries, and direct-to-consumer brands—contributed strongly to total sales, while new integration of online and offline services improved consumer engagement.
+Key sectors, such asapparel, electronics, groceries and direct-to-consumer brands, contributed strongly to total sales, while new integration of online and offline services improved consumer engagement.
 Investment in warehousing, fulfillment, and payment systems supported continued growth, even as inflation and supply chain pressures presented headwinds in select product categories.
 E-commerce overall consistently outperformed traditional retail, capturing a larger share of total national sales across the period.

 5-Year Outlook – E-commerce sales

-E-commerce sales are forecast to return to rapid growth through 2030.
-Sales are projected to reac...
+E-commerce sales are forecast to experience strong growth through 2031.
+Sales are projected to gr...

 Looking for IBISWorld Industry Reports?